 People with known hypersensitivity to stings should carry a kit containing a prefilled syringe of epinephrine.
 They should use it as soon as possible after a sting and seek medical care immediately.
 People who have a history of anaphylaxis or a known allergy to insect bites should wear identification such as an alert bracelet.

-People who have had anaphylaxis are at risk from subsequent stings.
+People who have had anaphylaxis are at risk from subsequent insect stings.
 Desensitization immunotherapy can be considered.
-Venom immunotherapy is highly effective, reducing the chance of recurrent anaphylaxis from 50% to about 10% after 2 yr of therapy and to about 2% after 3 to 5 yr of therapy.
-Children who receive venom immunotherapy have a significantly lower risk of systemic reaction to stings 10 to 20 yr after treatment.
+Venom immunotherapy is highly effective, reducing the chance of recurrent anaphylaxis from 50% to about 10% after 2 years of therapy and to about 2% after 3 to 5 years of therapy.
+Children who receive venom immunotherapy have a significantly lower risk of systemic reaction to stings 10 to 20 years after treatment.
 Venom immunotherapy seems to be safe for use during pregnancy.
 Single-venom therapy is adequate.
-After initial immunotherapy, maintenance doses may be needed for up to 5 yr.
+After initial immunotherapy, maintenance doses may be needed for up to 5 years.